igwtech/webinspector-php/README.md

 How to install?:
 ----------------

-Configure your Webserver with PHP, if you use a Debian based linux distro this is very simple aptitude.
+Configure your Webserver with PHP, if you use a Debian based linux distro this is very simple with aptitude:

     # sudo apt-get install apache2 php5 libapache2-mod-php5

-Install and configure XDebug on your webserver.
+Install and configure XDebug on your webserver:

     # sudo apt-get install php5-xdebug